freeipa/freeipa.github.io/src/archive/pages/IPAv3_Architecture.rst

 When a client connects (1) to the server and uses GSSAPI-Krb5 to authenticate it can provide a MS-PAC structure with the service ticket it presents to the login application.
-This application is linked (2) against the libgssapi library which can extract(*) the MS-PAC data and pass it (3) to SSSD through a local Unix socket or equivalent mechanism.
+This application is linked (2) against the libgssapi library which can extract the MS-PAC data and pass it (3) to SSSD through a local Unix socket or equivalent mechanism.
-The SSSD validates the MS-PAC data by checking signatures(*) and then use libndr_krb5 (4) to decode the MS-PAC.
-Once the MS-PAC is decoded, SSSD will update the cache with the information contained so that following getent requests can be properly fulfilled(**).
+The SSSD validates the MS-PAC data by checking signatures and then use libndr_krb5 (4) to decode the MS-PAC.
+Once the MS-PAC is decoded, SSSD will update the cache with the information contained so that following getent requests can be properly fulfilled.

-If the user space application requires more information than is available in the PAC (for example various group names) then SSSD may contact (5) the IPA Identity Server to get the information it needs(***).
+If the user space application requires more information than is available in the PAC (for example various group names) then SSSD may contact (5) the IPA Identity Server to get the information it needs.
 The IPA server may need eventually to contact the AD Domain to resolve Names to SIDs or SIDs to Name to reply to the client's request.
 IPA will use a LSARPC call, eventually on a Secure Channel, to contact (6) the AD domain controller and perform queries.